react-native-camera/react-native-camera/docs/RNCamera.md

 Specifies the zoom of your camera.
 The value 0 is no zoom, 1 is maximum zoom.
 For a medium zoom, for example, you could pass `0.5`.

+### `iOS` `maxZoom`

+iOS Only.

+Value: optional float greater than `1.0` used to enforce a maximum zoom value on the camera.
+Setting a value to less than `1` (default) will make the camera use its own max zoom property.

+Specifies the max zoom value used in zoom calculations.
+This is specifically useful for iOS where it reports arbitrary high values and using a 0 to 1 value as the zoom factor is not appropriate.

 ### `Android` `permissionDialogTitle` - Deprecated

 Starting on android M individual permissions must be granted for certain services, the camera is one of them, you can use this to change the title of the dialog prompt requesting permissions.